There are a number of symptoms, that can point to your Crankshaft Position Sensor (CKP) failing.

 - Attach one end of the multimeter or voltmeter, to each wiring lead of the sensor.
-Resistance of zero means that the there is a short circuit.
+Resistance of zero means, that the there is a short circuit.
 Infinite resistance means, there is an open circuit.
 Either one of those readings indicates, that the sensor is not working.
 For any other reading, check it against the manufacturer’s specifications.
-If your reading is not close to the recommended resistance, then you should replace the sensor.
+If your reading is not close to the suggested resistance, then you should replace the sensor.

-Another way to test the crankshaft position sensor (CKP) is with a multimeter.
+Another way to test the Crankshaft Position Sensor (CKP) is with a multimeter.
 You do this by checking the output voltage, with the engine cranking.

 But, if your test results are within specifications, check the sensor electrical connector and wiring harness.
-Finally, it is common for loose connectors or broken wires; to keep the sensor from communicating with the computer.
+Finally, it is common for loose connectors or broken wires, to keep the sensor, from communicating with the computer.

 Why Do I No longer Have A Distributor ?

-- The advantage of having a crankshaft position sensor (CKP) is that, you do not need a distributor.
+- The advantage of having a Crankshaft Position Sensor (CKP) is that, you do not need a distributor.
 The end result is, less moving parts that can break down.

 Thank You !